A lot of our freelance writing content is pretty long form. Our primary How to Start Freelance Writing blog post is over 7,000 words. SEVEN THOUSAND.

 Very little.
 Mail merge ftw!

 Sending a personalized pitch, already makes you stand out.
 But sending a personalized VIDEO with your introduction?
 That makes you stand out a LOT.
-Just remember our last point “it’s totally cool if…” Keep it short and sweet, a little bit goes a long way.
+Just remember our first point “it’s totally cool if…” Keep it short and sweet, a little bit goes a long way.

 Here’s a little more help with your cold email pitch.